 Depending on the size and nature of your business, and the types of backup you employ to safeguard your data, this could be just one or several people.
 It could be the employee who swaps USB drives daily (and knows where the other one is at all times), to the in-house team that looks after your physical and cloud-based backups, to the outsourced experts that advise on, implement and manage the security of your data.
-Whichever, they need to be ‘on it’, and on-hand at a moment’s notice to deal with any issues.
+Whichever, they need to be ‘on it’, and on hand at a moment’s notice to deal with any issues.

-Again, regardless of size, your business should have a data backup policy and process.
-Anyone whose information you hold can ask about (or ask to see) your data backup policy, and might not be too impressed if you don’t have one – for example, as part of an audit.
-It is also becoming increasingly common for insurance providers to ask for proof an offsite backup is in place for cyber insurance to be valid.
+Again, regardless of size, your business should have a data backup plan and process.
+Anyone whose information you hold can ask about (or ask to see) your data backup policy, and they might not be too impressed if you don’t have one – for example, as part of an audit.
+It is also becoming increasingly common for insurance providers to ask for proof that an offsite backup is in place for cyber insurance to be valid.

-You should also have a clearly defined process for how that back up happens, how backed up data can be accessed, and how to restore business-critical data from servers or the cloud if any hardware or software fails.
+You should also have a clearly defined process for how that backup happens, how backed-up data can be accessed, and how to restore business-critical data from servers or the cloud if any hardware or software fails.

-3. Have space for contingency
+4. Have space for contingency

 If you choose a cloud backup provider, ensure they can scale and grow as your data does.

-4. Check backup software for updates… regularly
+5. Check backup software for updates… regularly

-5. Have a Disaster Recovery Plan
+6. Have a Disaster Recovery Plan

 Every business should have a Disaster Recovery Plan – a documented set of procedures for restoring all business-critical systems as well as the data they create, process and store.
 Disaster Recovery entails a full replication of the systems and software your business relies on to function normally, and therefore goes beyond backup.
 After all, restored data isn’t much use without software.

-7. Optimise the regularity of data backups
+7. Optimise the regularity of business data backups

 By this we mean set up backup intervals that best suit the data your business creates, uses and takes responsibility for.
 For example, if your business continuously creates, processes or updates data, consider a higher frequency of backups to protect continuity should anything go amiss.
-This should all be part of a comprehensive data backup plan, which should evolve alongside any changes to your business.
+This should all be part of a comprehensive business data backup plan, which should evolve alongside any changes to your business.